How to Attach Cable to Winch Drum

 How do I know if my winch cable is properly tensioned?

-Proper tensioning of a winch cable is crucial for safe operation.
+Proper tensioning of a winch cable is central for safe operation.
 A cable that’s too loose can jump off the drum or get tangled, while one that’s too tight can suffer from undue stress, leading to premature failure.
 The cable should be tight enough to wind neatly onto the drum without any loose loops, but not so tight that it’s difficult to unspool.
 After initial installation, it’s a good practice to spool and unspool the cable under a light load to ensure proper tensioning.

 Can I repair a frayed wire rope used in my winch?